Momentum expansions in finite-density perturbative calculations: Introduction

 Here we continue studying the properties and utility of residue-driven approaches, and provide a careful comparison by working in parallel using leading low-temperature limits arising from Matsubara sums and Euler-Maclaurin formula \cite{Stegun,Vuorinen:2003fs,Gorda:2022yex,Ostermanthesis}.
 We choose to predominantly work at the one-loop level, as dictated by the earliest and therefore simplest occurrence of an observed discrepancy between different orders of integration in the presence of external momenta.
 Such one-loop expressions, in particular polarization functions, have contributed significantly to extracting results in multi-loop computations \cite{Gorda:2022fci, Gorda:2022zyc,Gorda:2023zwy, Gorda:2023mkk,Karkkainen:2025nkz}.
-Working specifically using hierarchies assigned by Hard Thermal Loop (HTL) effective theories \cite{Pisarski:1988vd,Braaten:1989mz,Frenkel:1989br,Taylor:1990ia,Braaten:1991gm,Frenkel:1991ts,Blaizot:1999ap,Blaizot:2001nr} to external momenta in the context of finite density \cite{Kurkela:2016was,lainebook,Gorda:2018gpy,Sappi:2020yuj,Ghiglieri:2020dpq}, we illustrate a novel type of discrepancy by studying the simplest self-energy (or polarization) function with internal fermionic lines.
+Working specifically using hierarchies assigned by Hard Thermal Loop (HTL) effective theories \cite{Pisarski:1988vd,Braaten:1989mz,Frenkel:1989br,Taylor:1990ia,Braaten:1991gm,Frenkel:1991ts,Blaizot:1999ap,Blaizot:2001nr} to external momenta in the context of finite density \cite{Kurkela:2016was,lainebook,Gorda:2018gpy,Sappi:2020yuj,Ghiglieri:2020dpq}, we illustrate a novel type of discrepancy by studying the simplest self-energy (or polarization) function with internal fermionic lines\footnote{The four-loop integral contributions to QCD pressure are the first to involve these discrepancies in the associated calculation (pertaining for example to isolating divergent behaviour).
+Notably computations in the three-loop order do not require such care, given that the crucial integral results are explicitly known at non-vanishing temperature \cite{Vuorinen:2003fs,Karkkainen:2025nkz}.}.

 In particular, we emphasize that the mechanism studied in this work leading to results dependent on integration order is distinct from the one discussed in \cite{Gorda:2022yex}, which is associated with fermionic poles with chemical potential(s) as the exclusive scale(s).
 To further illustrate, let us first express the set of Feynman bubble integrals discussed in \cite{Gorda:2022yex} at nonvanishing temperature using Matsubara sum formalism: